 Members of a culture also usually assign the same meanings to the symbols in that culture.
 A symbol is when one thing - an image, word, object, idea, or story - represents another thing.
+For example, the American flag is a physical and visual

+Force Multiplier

-For example, the American flag is a physical and visual symbol of a core American value - freedom.
-At the same time, the story of George Washington admitting to having chopped down a cherry tree is also symbolic, representing the importance Americans place on personal honesty and leadership integrity.
-Force Multiplier The military services have learned through experience the importance of understanding other cultures.
-Unlike the 20thcentury bipolar world order that dominated US strategy for nearly half a century, today the US military is operating in what we classify as asymmetric or irregular conflict zones where the notion of cross-cultural interactions is on the leading edge of our engagement strategies.
+The military services have learned through experience the importance of understanding other cultures.
+Unlike the 20th-century bipolar world order that dominated US strategy for nearly half a century, today the US military is operating in what we classify as asymmetric or irregular conflict zones where the notion of cross-cultural interactions is on the leading edge of our engagement strategies.

 We have come to view the people themselves, rather than the political system or physical environment, as the decisive feature in conflict areas.
 Our primary objective hinges on influencing constructive change through peaceful means where possible.
 We achieve this endeavor by encouraging local nationals to focus on developing stable political, social, and economic institutions that reflect their cultural beliefs and traditions.

 Therefore, understanding the basic concepts of culture serves as a force multiplier.
 Achieving an awareness and respect of a society's values and beliefs enables deploying forces to build relationships with people from other cultures, positively influence their actions, and ultimately achieve mission success.

+Cultural Domains

-Cultural Domains Culture is not just represented by the beliefs we carry internally but also by our behaviors and by the systems members of a culture create to organize their lives.
+Culture is not just represented by the beliefs we carry internally but also by our behaviors and by the systems members of a culture create to organize their lives.
 These systems, such as political or educational institutions, help us to live in a manner that is appropriate to our culture and encourages us to perpetuate that culture into the future.

 We can organize these behaviors and systems into categories - what the Air Force refers to as "cultural domains" - in order to better understand the primary values and characteristics of a society.
-A cross-culturally competent military member can use these domains - which include kinship, language and communication, and social and political systems among others (see chart on next page) - as tools for understanding and adapting to any culture.
+A cross-culturally competent military member can use these domains - which include kinship, language communication, and social and political systems among others (see chart on next page) - as tools for understanding and adapting to any culture.
 For example, by understanding the ways different cultures define family or kinship, a deployed military member can more effectively interact with members of that culture.

-Social Behaviors Across Cultures While humankind shares basic behaviors, various groups enact or even group those behaviors differently across cultural boundaries.
-For example, all societies obtain food for survival, although agrarian societies generally produce their own food for limited consumption using very basic techniques.
-Conversely, industrialized nations have more sophisticated market economies, producing foodstuffs for CULTURE GENERAL universal consumption.
+Social Behaviors Across Cultures

+While humankind shares basic behaviors, various groups enact or even group those behaviors differently across cultural boundaries.
+For example. all societies obtain food for survival, although agrarian societies generally produce their own food for limited consumption using basic techniques.

+industrialized Conversely. nations have more

+universal consumption.
 Likewise, all cultures value history and tradition, although they represent these concepts through a variety of unique forms of symbolism.
 While the dominant world religions share the belief in one God, their worship practices vary with their traditional historical development.
 Similarly, in many kin-based cultures where familial bonds are foundational to social identity, it is customary for family or friends to serve as godparents, while for other societies this practice is nearly non-existent.

+Worldview

-Worldview One of our basic human behaviors is the tendency to classify others as similar or different according to our cultural standard.
+One of our basic human behaviors is the tendency to classify others as similar or different according to our cultural standard.

 As depicted in the chart below, we can apply the 12 cultural domains to help us compare similarities and differences across We cultures. evaluate others' behavior to determine if they are "people like me" or "people not like me."

 Consequently, we assume that individuals falling into the "like me" category share our perspectives and values.